hellerve/blog/wip/Reclaiming_My_Writing.md

 I released a new tool for my blog yesterday which also marks my first project in [Elm](elm-lang.org).
 It's a small [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) [editor for Markdown files](blog.veitheller.de/blargl).
 I'm fairly happy with it.
 It's simple and efficient and does not get in my way.
 Time will tell whether I will actually use it to write my posts, but I consider it to be useful, at least at the moment.
-And i learned a bit about Elm on the way, which is a nice byproduct of the experiment.
+And I learned a bit about Elm on the way, which is a nice byproduct of the experiment.

 ## The Third Newtonian Law of Motion